jeanmathieupotvin/transltr/cran-comments.md

 ## Comments

 * This is a new release.
-* PDF manual contains some necessary non-ASCII characters (`ç`).
-It does not yield an error.
+* PDF manual contains some necessary non-ASCII characters such as `ç`, `ñ`, and `¡`.
+They did not generate error when building the manual.